gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Text/README.md

 `StringBuilder.AppendJoin` is a method that appeared in later versions of .NET platform.
 Gapochenko.FX provides a corresponding polyfill that can be used in code targeting older .NET versions.

-The benefit of this method is that it combines `string.Join` and `StringBuilder.Append` operations into one method using the underlying efficiency of `StringBuilder`.
+The benefit of this method is that it combines `string.Join` and `StringBuilder.Append` operations in one method, while using the underlying efficiency of the `StringBuilder`.

 ## Usage